Koma1867/Soomi/README.md

 <h1 align="center">Soomi Chess Engine</h1>

 Soomi is a UCI chess engine written in Go, in a single file plus its neural network (`soomi.nnue`), which is embedded into the executable.
+From version 1.2.0B forward written with Claude code.

 ## Features
 - Magic bitboards